 Communicating with your GP

+I started my private menopause clinic in 2019.
 I’m a member of the British Menopause Society and a full associate member of the International Menopause Society.
 I work within both their guidelines and the NICE Menopause Guidelines of 2015.
-I have completed the Menopause Special Skills Modules run by the British Menopause Society.
-I am currently doing the practical training for the Advanced Certificate in Menopause Care, developed by the Faculty of Sexual and Reproductive Healthcare,, in partnership with the British Menopause Society.

 I’m a member of the Royal College of GPs and the Primary Care Women’s Health Forum.
 I’m a Diplomate of both the Royal College of Obstetricians and Gynaecologists and the Faculty of Sexual and Reproductive Healthcare.

 I keep up to date by networking with other doctors with a special interest in the menopause, attending meetings and conferences (although now video meetings and webinars during the time of Covid-19) and reading medical journals.